oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 ### Mode [C]: Create a new modal DM, mapped to an existing DM using another loop's control modes

 In this mode, the AO loop controls a virtual DM.
 The virtual actuators are correspond to modes controlling the zero point offset of another loop.
-In this section, I assume that **loopA** is the main loop (directly controls a physical DM) and that **loopB** is the virtual loop.
+In this section, I assume that **loopA** is the main loop (directly controls a physical DM) and that **loopB** is the virtual loop (this is the loop we are setting up).

 1. Select **MODAL** DM (`DMmodeZ` in `Top Menu` screen)